Best unlocked phones Android Central 2021

 Best dirt cheap unlocked phone: Moto E (2020)

-We'll be upfront; some corners had to be cut in order to get the Moto E to this price.
+We'll be upfront; some corners had to be cut to get the Moto E to this price.
 The performance of the Snapdragon 632 processor and 2GB won't blow you away.
-You get just 32GB of storage, the HD+ display isn't the best we've ever seen, and Motorola doesn't promise any software updates for the phone.
-That's a lot to take in, and while it makes the Moto E the least technically-impressive device on this list, that doesn't really matter.
+On the other hand, you get just 32GB of storage, the HD+ display isn't the best we've ever seen, and Motorola doesn't promise any software updates for the phone.
+That's a lot to take in, and while it makes the Moto E the least technically impressive device on this list, that doesn't really matter.

 The Moto E was created to be a barebones smartphone that can run the apps you need it to while keeping the price as low as possible, and in those regards, it succeeds.
 You can use the phone to call, text, check Twitter, watch YouTube, etc. It may not be the fastest or prettiest at doing those things, but it gets the job done.
-If that's the kind of phone you're in the market for, the Moto E delivers.
+So if that's the kind of phone you're in the market for, the Moto E delivers.

 - Insanely low price